 In all of her work, Shannon Craigo-Snell brings the wisdom of theology into conversation with contemporary issues so that each might teach and learn from the other.
 Embracing collaborative learning, she has co-authored one book with a pastor, co-authored another book with an activist, and co-authored articles with a liturgical theologian.
-Her areas of interest focus on feminist and Reformed theologies, anti-racism, theology and theater, and formation for religious experience.
+Her areas of interest focus on feminist and Reformed theologies, theology and theater, anti-racism, and ecclesiology.
 Beneath these subjects is the larger need to rethink what it means to be human together today.

 In 2014, Shannon Craigo-Snell was ordained as a minister in the Presbyterian Church (USA).
 Since then she has been invited to teach workshops and lead worship in churches across the country.